tasmota/docs/docs/Blinds-and-Shutters.md

 - In Failsafe-Mode the driver waits for 0.1sec to let the direction relay execute and be stable before switching on the power relay starting the movement.
 The time in [ms] can be changed by adding following line with a different value: `#define SHUTTER_RELAY_OPERATION_TIME 100 // wait for direction relay 0.1sec before power up main relay`

 ### Button Control
-When shutter is running in default `ShutterMode 0`, you already have basic control over the shutter movement using switches or buttons in the module configuration to directly drive the shutter relays.
-For short circuit safe operation `ShutterMode 1` direct control of the relays will not give you a nice user interface since you have to 1st set the direction with one switch or button and 2nd switch on the power by the other switch or button.
+When shutter is running in `ShutterMode 1` (normal two relay up/off down/off), you already have basic control over the shutter movement using switches or buttons in the module configuration to directly drive the shutter relays.
+For short circuit safe operation `ShutterMode 2` direct control of the relays will not give you a nice user interface since you have to 1st set the direction with one switch/button and 2nd switch on the power by the other switch/button.

 To have shutter mode independent button control over the shutter and not over its relays one can use the `ShutterButton<x>` command.
 It also introduces some more features, see below: